Hair (film): Awards and honors

 At the 37th Golden Globe Awards, Hair was nominated for a Best Motion Picture – Musical or Comedy, and Williams was nominated for New Star of the Year in a Motion Picture – Male.
 The film was also nominated for Best Foreign Film at the 1980 César Awards, losing to Woody Allen's Manhattan (which was also released by United Artists).

 Years later, Forman cited his loss of his moral rights to the film to the studio as eventually leading to his 1997 John Huston Award for Artists Rights from the Film Foundation:

 What was behind that [award] was that one day I had in my contract that when the studio wants to sell Hair ...to the network but they have to have my, you know, consent or how would they...what they do with it.
 But I didn't have this, so what they did, they didn't sell it to the network, they sold it to syndicated television where I didn't have that right.
 What happened: the film played on 115 syndicated stations practically all over the United States, and it's a musical.
 Out of 22 musical numbers, 11 musical numbers were cut out from the film, and yet it was still presented as a Milos Forman film, Hair.
-It was totally incomprehensible, jibberish, butchered beyond belief...
+It was totally incomprehensible, gibberish, butchered beyond belief...

 The New York Times placed the film on its Best 1000 Movies Ever list.

 The film is recognized by American Film Institute in these lists: